viniarruda/resume/README.en.md

 ## ABOUT

-A Professional who develops since 2014 when he started as a student, interested in new technologies and always open for change.
+A Professional who develops since 2014 when he started as a student, interested in new technologies and always open for changes.
 Likes to look for new ways to solve problems and has interest in creating products that can impact society in a positive way.
 Always looking for growth and synergetic teams that can share and receive knowledge; loves to teach and pass on what he learns.
 He usually spends his free time creating Apps and learn new thinks, in addition to his hobbies.

 **Front-End**